- For the public

 - Teachers and pupils

-The Know-How of the department covers the design (mask design) and the electrical and microscopic characterization of silicon sensors, the construction and wire bonding of detector modules and the test of such detector modules using in-house lab tests.
+The Know-How of the department covers the design, the electrical and microscopic characterization of silicon sensors, the construction and wire bonding of detector modules and the test of such detector modules using in-house lab tests.
 For this purpose we operate two clean rooms (ISO 6-7 cleanroom class), which are equipped with several probe stations for sensor tests, a fully automated wire bonder (Delvotec G5) and a 3D coordinate measurement and assembly robot system (Mitutoyo).

 Contact: Thomas Bergauer

 Since the active areas (and thus the number of needed sensors) of the current and future silicon tracking devices become increasingly larger, the production process of the detectors must be commercialized.
-We are working since several years on this topic and collaboration with the semiconductor foundry Infineon for this purpose.
+We are working since several years on this topic and are collaborating very closely with the semiconductor foundry Infineon for this purpose.

 The following video (in German) presents this activities.